petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-paas.md

 * 1x High Availability UAT
 * 1x Standard Availability Non-production

-In addition the Business Bundle includes application performance monitoring.
+In addition the Business Bundle includes application performance monitoring and Technical Account Management Services.

-A basic Subject Matter Expertise package is included and the customer can choose either the Go-Live SME package or regular weekly SME guidance for 10 weeks.

 Like the Pro Bundle, it is possible to add further Capacity, additional Environments, Connectors, Enterprise Search as well as to buy Managed Services.